Esquites

-Esquites (or ezquites) (troles and trolelotes in Northeast Mexico, chasca in Aguascalientes, vasolote in Michoacán, etc.) also known as elote en vaso (corn in a cup) or just simply elote in Southwestern USA is a Mexican snack or antojito.
+Esquites (or ezquites) (troles and trolelotes in Northeast Mexico, chasca in Aguascalientes, vasolote in Michoacán, etc.) also known as elote en vaso (corn in a cup), also served in the Southwestern USA is a Mexican snack or antojito.
 One can find them at local markets, and street vendors selling corn.
 The word esquites comes from the Nahuatl word ízquitl, which means "toasted corn".

 Origin

 Although its true origin is not known, it is a common understanding that esquites are historically a common Mexican street food.
-According to Nahuatl stories, esquites are credited as being created by the deity Tlazocihuapilli of Xochimilcas, who is also credited with creating Mexican Atole and corn jelly.
+According to Nahuatl stories, esquites are credited as being created by the deity Tlazocihuapilli of Xochimilcas, who is also credited with creating Mexican atole and corn jelly.

-There is an alternative origin story that claims that in the late 1800's, Emperor Maxamilion and Empress Carlota created a dish referred to as "Odalisque Teeth", when they accidentally used corn flour instead of wheat.
+There is an alternative origin story that claims that in the late 1800's, Emperor Maximilian I of Mexico and Empress Charlotte of Belgium created a dish referred to as "Odalisque Teeth", when they accidentally used corn flour instead of wheat.
 The modern day esquite is known as a Mestizo preparation because many of its fundamental ingredients (not including corn) were from Spain.

 Ingredients

 Esquites are generally made from white corn kernels that have been boiled and softened in water, which typically contains salt and epazote.
 Sometimes the corn is also sauteed in butter and onions after it has been boiled.
 The white corn kernels are first boiled until soft and tender in large pots and served in plastic or styrofoam cups, hence the name in English, "corn in cup".
 One can additionally find them being served in corn husks.
-The ingredients can vary; toppings for esquites include (but are not limited to) combinations of lime juice, chili powder or hot sauce, salt, cotija cheese, and mayonnaise.
+The ingredients can vary; toppings for esquites include (but are not limited to) combinations of lime juice, chili powder or hot sauce, salt, Cotija cheese, and mayonnaise.
 In places like Mexico City they are also topped with Mexican Chapulines or crickets.

 A popular modern-day variation is to top the corn with blended Flamin' Hot Cheetos or Takis.
-New Variations include all the same ingredients but mixed in with a chip bag of choice.
+New variations include all the same ingredients but mixed in with a chip bag of choice.

-Other countries

-Esquites is also known in some other countries such as Iran where it is known as "Mexican corn" (Persian: ذرت مکزیکی, zorrat mekziki) and Bulgaria where it is known as "corn in cup" (Bulgarian: царевица в чашка, tsarevitsa v chashka).